XremeProX97/XremeProX97/README.md

 ## Do I have any permanent Discord bot projects?

 Yes, I currently do have 1 Discord bot project I constantly work on.
-The name of the Discord bot is known as "Terminal".
+The name of the Discord bot is known as "Map Development Hub".
 These are it's features:
 - Multi Server compatible.
 - Basic moderation commands.
 - Manage Google Drive based assets.